OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:19

-Pilate also wrote an inscription and put it on the cross.
+Pilate had an inscription written and placed on the cross.
 It read: “JESUS OF NAZARETH, THE KING OF THE JEWS.”

 ## John 19:20